annetawamono/annetawamono/README.md

 ### Hi there, I'm Anneta 👋

 - 🔭 I’m currently working as a Web Developer at Studio Locale in Kitchener, ON
-- 🌱 I’m currently learning everything and anything frontend
+- 🌱 I’m currently learning React, Next and Nuxt, and Docker
 - ✍🏾 Check out my articles on [dev.to](https://dev.to/annetawamono)
 - 📫 How to reach me: [dev@annetawamono.co.za](mailto:dev@annetawamono.co.za)